What is it? Also called poisoning by sunlight.

 - Sun exposure.

 - Family diseases.

 And it will ask for the following tests:

-- Photo-test exposing it to ultraviolet light.
+- Photo-test exposes it to ultraviolet light.

 - Photo-patch testing by applying suspect agents or chemicals to the patient’s back for 48 hours.
-The patch is removed and the skin reaction is followed for a week.
+The patch is removed, and the skin reaction is followed for a week.

 - Skin biopsy in which a piece of skin tissue is sent to a pathologist to identify the underlying problem (if diseases are suspected).